 - Certified true copy of the transfer certificate of title (TCT) or condominium certificate of title (CCT)

 - Latest tax declarations (land and improvment as applicable).

 By the way, it’s really a must to check for any unpaid real estate taxes before buying a property because you will have to pay for any arrears before you can get a realty tax clearance from the Treasurer’s Office.

 In addition, because of the requirement for the CAR from the BIR, the schedule can become too tight.
 This happened to us several times because of delays with the release of the CAR and we almost missed the 60-day deadline for the payment of TT.

 Looking back, I’m just glad that the personnel at the concerned LGU accommodated our payment even without the CAR and we were able to avoid penalties.

 What if you don’t agree with the Treasurer’s computation?

 Assuming you disagree with the tax assessment made by a local treasurer, you may file a written protest thereof pursuant to Section 195 of the LGC, which provides:

-In the case earlier discussed, the Petitioner protested in writing against the assessment and Respondent denied it in writing as well.
+In the case above, the Petitioner protested in writing against the assessment and Respondent denied it in writing as well.
 Petitioner should thus have either: 1) appealed the assessment before the court of competent jurisdiction, or 2) paid the tax and then sought a refund.